-- 34. Net annual amount of renewable electricity supplied to a facility is monitored as using one of the options below: - (a) Option 1: measure the net amount of renewable electricity delivered to each all consumer end-use facilities connected to the project renewable electricity generation system(s).
-Such measurements shall be made continuously and recorded at least on a monthly basis; - (b) Option 2: calculate the net amount of renewable electricity delivered to all the consumer facilities connected to the project renewable electricity generation system(s) as the installed capacity of the project renewable electricity generation systems times a default annual average value for availability.6 Assume a twelve per cent (12 per cent) availability7 for solar photovoltaic electricity systems.
-This option can only be applied to project activities involving installation or rehabilitation of individual, renewable energy systems and only for consumers (facilities) associated those systems whose if the installed capacity of each project system is equal to or less than 1.0 kW.
+- 34. Net annual amount of renewable electricity supplied to a facility is monitored as below: - (a) Option 1.
+Measure the net amount of renewable electricity delivered to each consumer connected to the project renewable electricity generation system(s).
+Such measurements shall be made continuously and recorded at least on a monthly basis; - (b) Option 2.
+Calculate the net amount of renewable electricity delivered to all the consumers connected to the project renewable electricity generation system(s) as the installed capacity of the project renewable electricity generation systems times annual average value for availability.4 This option can only be applied to project activities involving installation or rehabilitation of individual, renewable energy systems and only for consumers (facilities) associated with those systems whose installed capacity is equal to or less than 1.0 kW.
+For solar photovoltaic electricity systems, the annual average value for availability can be obtained through following options5: - (i) Option 2a.
+Assume a conservative default value of twelve per cent (12 per cent) for the annual average value for availability6 for solar photovoltaic electricity systems. - (ii) Option 2b.
+Calculate the annual average value for availability based on local site conditions and system characteristics.
+"RETScreen® International Photovoltaic Project Model" included in the "RETScreen Clean Energy Project Analysis Software"7 as below: - Complete the "Energy Model and Solar Resource & System Load" worksheet; - b.
+For the cells where "user inputs" are required and where online databases are provided (e.g. weather database), the latter may be used as sources for the input to the cells; - c.
+If the annual solar radiation8 (MWh/m2/year) in the sites of the project activity or the component project activity vary significantly (i.e. greater than +/-10% variation) then:

-6 This assumes that all of the renewable energy that is produced will be consumed by the facility.
+4 This assumes that all of the renewable energy that is produced will be consumed by the facility.